vanalm/churnrate_ml/README.md

 # Automated Exploratory Data Analysis Report

 ## Key Takeaways
-- The longer people have been customers, the less the churn rate (as noted in statistical relationship between tenure and churn and total charges and churn)

 - The higher the monthly bill, the higher the churn rate
 - Categorical variables like contract type, online security, and internet service show strong associations with churn, with month-to-month contracts, lack of online security, and fiber optic service users being more likely to churn ( Chi-squared tests confirm these associations, and T-tests for numerical variables indicate significant differences between churn and non-churn groups.)
 - This is an imbalanced dataset, treat it accordingly...
 (SMOTE or classweighting)